| | |

 Unless you live in a really old house, it’s probably vinyl flooring, not linoleum.

-To answer the question, yes as long as the finish is a bit dulled.
-If it’s super shiny (and feels waxy), you’re going to need to use more deglosser to make sure that it sticks.
+To answer the question, yes, as long as the finish is dulled.
+If it’s super shiny (and feels waxy), you’ll need to use more deglosser to ensure that it sticks.

 Why Should You Paint Your Vinyl Floor?